SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Yes, Pinkie?"

-"I had a nightmare..."
+"I had a nightmare…"

 "I know, I did my best to help."

-"I'm sorry you had to..."
+"I'm sorry you had to…"

 "Oh, it's alright, it was getting lonely in my bed anyway."